What Is Final Expense Insurance?

 A licensed advisor can compare rates across multiple carriers to find the best combination of coverage and premium for your age and health profile.

-Final Expense vs. Pre-Paid Funeral Plans
+Final Expense vs. Pre-Need Funeral Plans